required for program

 Be prepared for a meaningful career using advanced training in biblical interpretation and theology.
-Discover and develop your unique skills in teaching, research, and ministry.
-Establish a solid biblical foundation to equip you in serving God wherever He leads you.
+Collaborate with faculty on research projects and build your resume.
+Establish a solid biblical foundation so you can serve God wherever He leads you.
 Get equipped for graduate school and earn related degrees like MATS, M.Div., MAML, and more.

-Study Scripture in-depth by gaining knowledge of New Testament Greek.
+Study Scripture in-depth as you gain knowledge of New Testament Greek.
 Learn from Christian scholars with expertise in Bible translation techniques.

-Gain theological insight by studying themes (“biblical theology”) and categories (“systematic theology”).
+Discover theological insights by studying themes (“biblical theology”) and categories (“systematic theology”).
 Find out how these ideas have been shaped over time (“historical theology”).
-Discuss ideas with classmates and professors.
+Discuss ideas with your classmates and professors.

 Expand your cultural awareness about the customs, context, and geography of the Bible.
 Understand how personal and cultural biases affect biblical interpretation.

 Consider enhancing your major with a minor in Ancient & Classical Languages, Communication, History, Intercultural Studies, Linguistics, Philosophy, Science and Theology, Writing, or another area of interest.

 There's more to experience outside the classroom:

 Planning on graduate school?
 An affordable option is to combine an undergraduate B.A. degree in Biblical and Theological Studies with an accelerated Master of Arts in Theological Studies (MATS).
 Apply through the Biblical & Theological Studies department for this track designed to save you time and money.
 You’ll complete 14 credits of the MATS degree during your undergraduate program.
 You can complete the remaining 22 credits during one extra year of graduate study on campus or online.
 You have the option to culminate your MATS program with the writing of a thesis guided by a faculty member.
 This accelerated pathway saves you 14 credits of graduate tuition expense as you add a MATS degree to your portfolio in one year.